ms/buildtogether.tech/src/testing.md

 > confirm it, and books like [% b Olsen2007 Nystrom2014 Casciaro2020 %] are
 > great places to get started.

-The MVC architecture presents several <span i="model-view-controller architecture!testing">challenges for testing</span>:
+The MVC architecture presents several [% i "model-view-controller architecture!testing" %]challenges for testing[% /i %]:

 Unit testing libraries are designed to run within a single process.
 :   As the word "library" implies, they're made up of code that's meant to be